ozmanda/AI4REALNET-T3.4/README.md

 # AI4REALNET-T3.4
 Repository for experimental development of fully autonomous AI for the AI4REALNET project.
 The work focuses on the development of solutions for multi-agent systems, using the flatland simulation environment.

+## Installation
+These packages were developed with python 3.8.10.
+For package versions see the ``requirements.txt``.
+In the .vscode folder, a ``launch.json`` and ``settings.json`` are available to run the different models and perform unittesting.

 ## Communication Baselines
 Currently the repository contains the following baseline models upon which further development should be done: